Bylaws of the Palmetto State School Counselor Association

-C. The association shall conduct the election by secret ballot on a schedule which will allow sufficient time for members to complete balloting and the chairperson of the Nominations and Elections Committee to receive ballots as established in procedures.
+C. The association shall conduct an election by secret ballot on a schedule which will allow sufficient time for members to complete balloting and the chairperson of the Nominations and Elections Committee to receive ballots as established in procedures.

 D. The Election Committee shall count the ballots no later than thirty days after the conclusion of balloting.
 The Committee shall declare elected the candidates receiving a plurality vote and candidates will be notified by the Nominations and Elections chairperson.

-E. The president shall appoint the remaining Governing Board members.
+F. The president shall appoint the remaining Governing Board members.

 Article X. Terms of Office and Unexpired Terms